Self Employed Carpenter

 "Me too," said Jack.

-On Saturday, we all met at Steve's apartment ready to party.
+On Saturday, we all met at Steve's apartment.
 I arrived at the same time as Jack.
 We each brought a 12-pack of beer to share with the group.
 After a couple of knocks, Steve answered the door.

 "Yeah, Jay and Mark are on the patio.
-We were waiting for you guys to show up so we could REALLY get the party going."
+We were waiting for you guys to show up so we could take the party to the next level."

-"Yeah, Matt and I are the party kings," Jack added with a laugh.
+"Yeah, Matt and I are the party kings," Jack said with a chuckle.

 "There's an ice chest in the kitchen for your beer.
 My wife, Mary, is there making margaritas.
-Introduce yourselves, then grab a cold one and come on out to the patio.
+Introduce yourselves and grab a cold one and come out to the patio.
 I have some burgers burning on the grill."

 "Margaritas, you say?
 Jack and I may never make it out of the kitchen."